 Large companies, working with small contractors demand mandatory use of EDI.
 Requirements for EDI compatibility is specified in contracts or in partners selection criteria.

 High competition forces the business to comply, and start exchanging electronic data quickly and accurately, spending minimal time and resources on this business process.
-Thus, small enterprises must comply with the imposed conditions, in order not to lose a good distribution channel or a source of profitable purchases.
+Thus, small enterprises must comply with the imposed conditions, in order not to lose a source of profitable purchases.

 EDIFACT ORDERS message content